If you are interested in receiving a certificate for Professional Development Hours (PDH) for attending

 and YC Park - Williams

-Volunteer: Marc Paquette - Shell Global Solutions
+Marc Paquette - Shell Global Solutions

 3:45-4:15 PM Planning and Executing Facility Life Extensions in Deepwater Gulf of Mexico